Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Introduction

 1.5mm

-Another purpose of this article is to generalize and unify identities between the characters of the classical groups to and via interpolating Schur polynomials.
-Let us denote by $u^{(n)}:=(u,\dots,u)$ the vector with $n$ components that are all equal to $u$.
-The first kind of identities (see Section~\ref{sec:decomposition}) describe how a Schur polynomial of \emph{rectangular} or \emph{bi-rectangular} shape\footnote{A rectangular (signed) (half-)partition is of the form $(u,\dots,\pm u)$, whereas a bi-rectangular partition is of the form $(u,\dots,u,v,\dots,v)$ for $u\geq v$.} can be expressed as a bounded Cauchy sum for Schur polynomials of the same type.
+Another purpose of this article is to generalize and unify identities between the characters of the classical groups through interpolating Schur polynomials.
+The first kind of identities (see Section~\ref{sec:decomposition}) describe how a Schur polynomial of \emph{rectangular} or \emph{bi-rectangular} shape\footnote{A rectangular (signed) (half-)partition is of the form $u^{n}_{\epsilon} = (u,\dots,\epsilon u)$, where $\epsilon=\pm $.
+A bi-rectangular partition (commonly known as a \emph{fat hook}, see e.g.~\cite{Ste01}) is of the form $(u^{n}, v^{m})=(u,\dots,u,v,\dots,v)$.} can be expressed as a bounded Cauchy sum for Schur polynomials of the same type.
 Given two sets of variables $x=(x_1,\dots,x_n)$ and $y=(y_1,\dots,y_m)$ and denoting $x^{-1}:=(x_1^{-1},\dots,x_n^{-1})$, we will prove: